koesterlab/koesterlab.github.io/index.md

 ## Snakemake

 Snakemake is a popular workflow management system.
 Snakemake reduces the complexity of formalizing and executing data analyses by providing a fast and comfortable execution environment, together with a clean and modern [Python](https://www.python.org)-based specification language.
-Snakemake workflows scale from workstations to compute servers, clusters and the cloud without the need to adjust the workflow definition. [[Details]](https://snakemake.bitbucket.io)
+Snakemake workflows scale from workstations to compute servers, clusters, the grid and the cloud without the need to adjust the workflow definition. [[Details]](https://snakemake.bitbucket.io)

 ## Bioconda

 A distribution of bioinformatics software realized as a channel for the versatile package manager Conda.
-It is a multinational project with over 200 developers and over 2000 software packages. [[Details]](https://bioconda.github.io)
+It is a multinational project with hundreds of developers and thousands of software packages. [[Details]](https://bioconda.github.io)

 ## PROSIC